Combining strong and weak lensing estimates in the Cosmos field: Weak lensing analysis

-The code needs some general information on the COSMOS image (see below) as well as information for each single object to be rendered.
+As described above, we clone the original COSMOS images by rendering new images with known inputs.
+For this step, we use UFig \citep[][]{berge2013, bruderer}, a program for the fast generation of images.
+Since UFig was mainly tested and developed for the simulation of images of ground-based quality (e.g. DES, \citep[e.g.][]{bruderer}), we had to develop a new software-plugin for the rendering of images with (space-based) COSMOS quality and COSMOS properties such as exposure time, magnitude zeropoint, number of exposures and other properties (see Section \ref{subsec:ufig} and Table \ref{tab:ufig-params}).\\ The code needs some general information on the COSMOS image (see below) as well as information for each single object to be rendered.
 UFig needs to know how many single exposure images have been stacked together for the COSMOS coadded image, the magnitude zeropoint, the gain, the exposure time, size and position in the sky, the rms of the background noise, the pixel scale, and the seeing (only used for the execution of SExtractor).
 These parameters are listed in the first set of parameters in Table \ref{tab:ufig-params}. \\ With UFig it is possible to render images of stars and galaxies with either randomly assigned properties given certain underlying models or by using object catalogs as input.
 Here, we use the latter and thus need to know the stars' and galaxies' positions, as well as their intrinsic magnitudes.
 For galaxies, we further need to know their intrinsic half-light-radius ($r_{50}$), have information on the shape of their light profiles, which we model with single-Sersic profiles \citep{sersic}, and their shapes (ellipticities $e_1,e_2$).
 These parameters are listed in the third and fourth sets of parameters in Table \ref{tab:ufig-params}. \\ UFig furthermore allows the input of variable PSF maps.
 We therefore analyse non-saturated stars on the whole COSMOS field and create PSF maps using \textsc{HealPix}\citep{healpix} with a NSIDE value of 1024.
 These PSF maps contain information on size and shape of the PSF at a particular position in the sky, as this information varies across the imaging field.
 We model the PSF using a constant single-Moffat profile \citep{moffat1969}, where the shape parameter $\beta^{\textup{PSF}}$ is estimated on the data as well and fixed across the COSMOS field.
 The PSF parameters are listed in the second set of parameters in Table~\ref{tab:ufig-params}.